maxcar/DataCleansing/CodeBook.md

 Scope
 a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data

+Assumptions
+The R code in run_analysis.R proceeds under the assumption that the zip file available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and extracted in the default R Working Directory.

+Required Libraries
+library(data.table)
+library(reshape2)

 Source Data Set Information: